 Schedule Breaks

 One mistake I used to make was packing my day too full.
 Now, I plan for breaks – whether it’s 15 minutes to have coffee or a quick walk.
 These pauses help me recharge and come back more focused.
+My team at work started doing these after lunch, and I join every time, I’m so used to them by now.
+I would just love to remember to do the same when I’m working from home.

 AI has come a long way, and in 2025, it’s an essential tool for so many aspects of life.
 I’ll admit: I was skeptical about AI at first.
 But it’s become one of my secret weapons for increasing personal productivity.
 Here are a few ways I’ve made it work for me: